18 dead in India, Bangladesh floods; millions without homes - NewsBreak

 18 dead in India, Bangladesh floods; millions without homes

-At least 18 people died as floods cut a swatch across northeastern India and Bangladesh, leaving millions of homes underwater, authorities said Saturday.
+(CBS) – At least 18 people have died as massive floods ravaged northeastern India and Bangladesh, leaving millions of homes underwater and severing transport links, authorities said Saturday.

-Both countries have asked the military to help with the severe flooding, which could worsen because rains are expected to continue over the weekend.
+Both countries have asked their militaries for help as more flooding looms with rains expected to continue over the weekend.

 The Brahmaputra, one of Asia’s largest rivers, breached its mud embankments, inundating 3,000 villages and croplands in 28 of Assam’s 33 districts.